Two-sample Test using Projected Wasserstein Distance: Two-sample Testing using IPM

 \begin{corollary} Under the setting in Proposition~\ref{Proposition:finite:IPM}, assume that $\text{IPM}({\mu},{\nu})=0$ if and only if ${\mu}={\nu}$. \begin{enumerate} \item A hypothesis test of level $\alpha$ for null hypothesis ${\mu}={\nu}$, has the acceptance region

 \item Assume further that $m=n$.
 Then a hypothesis test of level $\alpha$ for null hypothesis ${\mu}={\nu}$, has the acceptance region

 \end{enumerate} \end{corollary}

-Corollary~\ref{Corollary:IPM:accept} indicates that, in order to obtain reliable performance on two-sample testing, the target function space should satisfy two conditions: \begin{enumerate} \item The function space $\mathcal{F}$ should be rich enough such that $\text{IPM}(\cdot,\cdot)$ is a well-defined distance; \item The Rademacher complexity of the function space $\mathcal{F}$ should be relatively small so that the estimated IPM decreases quickly to zero when the sample size increases. \end{enumerate}
+To obtain reliable performance on two-sample testing, the target function space should balance the following trade-off: \begin{enumerate} \item The function space $\mathcal{F}$ should be rich enough such that $\text{IPM}(\cdot,\cdot)$ is a well-defined distance; \item According to Corollary~\ref{Corollary:IPM:accept}, the Rademacher complexity of the function space $\mathcal{F}$ should be relatively small so that the empirical IPM decays at a fast rate when the sample size increases. \end{enumerate}

-Here we list several examples of integral probability metrics that are well studied in the literature.

-\begin{example}[MMD for Two-sample Testing~\citep{Gretton12}] Assume that the function space is the unit ball in RKHS: